kinners00/PM-Control-repo/README.md

-# A Puppet Control Repository
+# A Puppet Control Repository - this is a test

 * [What You Get From This control\-repo](#what-you-get-from-this-control-repo)
 * [Copy This Repo Into Your Own Git Server](#copy-this-repo-into-your-own-git-server)